anfindsen/CorrelationEqCausation/docs/index.markdown

 {% include carousel.html height="50" width="120" unit="%" duration="100" number="1" %}

-The distribution of all data changed more drastically for all data than for oscar-nominated data.
+The distribution of the data changed more drastically for all data than for oscar-nominated data.
 For example, in the ethnicity feature, indian used to be the most common known ethnicity.
 However, after cleaning the data it was the second least common value.
 The number of oscar-nominated indian actors did not reduce however.

 We also conducted the Kolmogorov-Smirnov test for all continuous features.
 With p-value 0.05 and using all data points, changes in distribution were significant for all continuous features (IMDb ratings, height, age, year).
 However, using nominated only the change in year distribution was significant.
+(Previous sentence not very clear imo)

 # Mathematical methods (Not too heavy, mmaybe put in separate page)